+Altruistic punishment and the origin of cooperation - James H. Fowler, Edited by Henry C. Harpending.
 How did human cooperation evolve?
 Recent evidence shows that many people are willing to engage in altruistic punishment, voluntarily paying a cost to punish noncooperators.
 Although this behavior helps to explain how cooperation can persist, it creates an important puzzle.
-If altruistic punishment provides benefits to nonpunishers and is costly to punishers, then how could it evolve?
-Drawing on recent insights from voluntary public goods games, I present a simple evolutionary model in which altruistic punishers can enter and will always come to dominate a population of contributors, defectors, and nonparticipants.
 The model suggests that the cycle of strategies in voluntary public goods games does not persist in the presence of punishment strategies.
-It also suggests that punishment can only enforce payoff-improving strategies, contrary to a widely cited "folk theorem" result that suggests that punishment can allow the evolution of any strategy.

 Costly Punishment Across

 Recent behavioral experiments aimed at understanding the evolutionary foundations of human cooperation have suggested that a willingness to engage in costly punishment, even in one-shot situations, may be part of human psychology and a key element in understanding our sociality.
-However, because most experiments have been confined to students in industrialized societies, generalizations of these insights to the species have necessarily been tentative.
-Here, experimental results from 15 diverse populations show that (i) all populations demonstrate some willingness to administer costly punishment as unequal behavior increases, (ii) the magnitude of this punishment varies substantially across populations, and (iii) costly punishment positively covaries with altruistic behavior across populations.
+All populations demonstrate some willingness to administer costly punishment as unequal behavior increases, the magnitude of this punishment varies substantially across populations, and costly punishment positively covaries with altruistic behavior across populations.